cheddarking/meme-generator/README.md

-# Travel Journal single page app
+# Meme Generator single page app

 This project was part of the [React course on Scrimba](https://scrimba.com/learn/learnreact).